-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES record or assist unrepresented parties; adjudicators in other contexts have no such obligation.
+developed evidentiary rules to suit their specific needs.
+Adjudicators in some contexts have an affirmative duty to develop the record or assist unrepresented parties; adjudicators in other contexts have no such obligation.
 Some adjudicators play an active role questioning parties and witnesses and calling experts; others do not.
-Adjudicators vary in the degree to which they are viewed as subject-matter experts and the extent to which they have access to the expertise of agency policy makers.
-This recommendation encourages agencies that conduct adjudications involving a legally required evidentiary hearing to develop appropriate rules on independent research.
-The rules could take different forms depending on the circumstances.
-In some circumstances, an agency may consider publishing a legislative rule (which generally requires an agency to solicit public comment) or a rule of agency organization, procedure, or practice (which does not).
-In other circumstances, an agency pronouncement that is categorized as a "guidance document," including an interpretative rule or general statement of policy, may be suitable.
-The appropriate form of an agency's rule on independent research will depend on the rule's substance and intended effect and on the unique circumstances of the agency's adjudicatory program.
+Adjudicators vary in the degree to which they are viewed as subject-matter experts and the extent to which they have access to the expertise of agency policymakers-makers.

+This recommendation encourages agencies that conduct adjudications involving a legally required evidentiary hearing to develop appropriate rules policies on independent research.
+The rules policies could take different forms depending on the circumstances.
+[In some circumstances, an agency may consider publishing a legislative rule (which generally requires an agency to solicit public comment) or a rule of agency organization, procedure, or practice (which does not).
+In other circumstances, an agency pronouncement that is categorized as a "guidance document," including an interpretative rule or general statement of policy, may be suitable.]
+The appropriate form of an agency's rule-policy on independent research will depend on the its rule's substance and intended effect and on the unique circumstances of the agency's adjudicatory program.

 Although the emphasis of this recommendation is the particular phenomenon of independent internet research, its recommended best practices apply equally to independently research by other means since the principles for both must be the same.

+RECOMMENDATION

-RECOMMENDATION The following recommendations offer best practices for agencies to consider when they identify patterns of independent research by agency adjudicators.
-Agencies should consider implementing the following best practices, as appropriate, in consultation with adjudicators.
-Identifying the Need for Rules on Independent Research 1.
-If agencies find that adjudicators regularly conduct independent research on a specific subject, they should consider whether rules can be developed to resolve or reduce Commented [JG2]: The Committee may wish to consider the instrument by which the agency announces this policy (e.g., legislative rule, procedural rule, or guidance document). &lt;sup>19 See 5 C.F.R. § 551(4) (2019) (defining a "rule" as "the whole or part of an agency statement of general or particular applicability and future effect designed to implement, interpret, or prescribe law or policy or describing the organization, procedure, or practice requires of an agency").
+The following recommendations offer best practices for agencies to consider when they identify patterns of independent research by agency adjudicators.
+Given the possibility that independent research, especially that conducted on the internet, could result in actual or perceived bias or result in errors or inefficiencies, agencies should Agencies should consider implementing the following best practices, as appropriate, in consultation with adjudicators.

+Commented [A4]: Cite ACUS recommendations on guidance documents.

+&lt;sup>19 See 5 C.F.R.U.S.C. § 551(4) (2019) (defining a "rule" as "the whole or part of an agency statement of general or particular applicability and future effect designed to implement, interpret, or prescribe law or policy or describing the organization, procedure, or practice requires of an agency").

+Identifying the Need for Rules on Independent Research